Thornton, Buckinghamshire: Thornton College

 Thornton College, an independent day and boarding school for girls, occupies the former Manor House Thornton Hall.
 The school educates girls aged 4 – 18 and has a nursery for boys and girls aged 2½ to 4.
-Since the Sisters of Jesus and Mary (a Catholic religious order), purchased the site in 1917, there have been a significant number of new developments at the school, most recently an award-winning Science and Prep Classroom wing (AVDC Outstanding Design Award).
-A new Sixth Form department opened in 2016.
+The Sisters of Jesus and Mary (a Catholic religious order) purchased the site in 1917.
+Recent developments include the opening of a Science and Prep Classroom wing (AVDC Outstanding Design Award) in 2010, and a new Sixth Form department in 2016.
 The school now has over 400 pupils.